SticsRPacks/documentation/cran-submission.md

 ## Checks

 Here is a checklist that you must follow before any submission to the CRAN:
+- [ ] Update (aspirational) install instructions in README
+- [ ] Check that all exported functions have @return (use "@return None" if nothing is returned), and @examples
+- [ ] Review extra-checks that may e useful: https://github.com/DavisVaughan/extrachecks
 - [ ] Check that your licence is on [this list](https://svn.r-project.org/R/trunk/share/licenses/license.db).
 If not, you'll probably won't be able to publish your package.
 - [ ] Check the name of the package is not in [this list](https://cran.r-project.org/src/contrib/Archive/).
 - [ ] Check that all imported or suggested packages are available on CRAN.
 If any mentioned in ‘Suggests’ or ‘Enhances’ fields are not from such a repository, where to obtain them at a repository should be specified in an ‘Additional_repositories’ field of the DESCRIPTION file (as a comma-separated list of repository URLs)